muasiq/grit/exampleSite/content/english/faq/_index.md

 You can use any type of equipment with our battery packs/ energy storage system given you are using the rated battery packs  {{</ faq >}}

 {{< faq "I need something unique, Can you make it?" >}}

-We do provide customized solution according to your needs.
-You can set up a meeting with us for consulting and you can assure you of an efficietnt solution.
+We do provide customized solutions according to your needs.
+You can set up a meeting with us for consulting and you can assure you of an efficient solution.

 {{</ faq >}}

 {{< faq "Is there any documentation and support?" >}}

-We have documentations for all our products and we do provide all type of supports whether its cloud support or physical maintenance.
+We have documentations for all our products and we do provide all types of supports whether it's cloud support or physical maintenance.

 {{</ faq >}}

-{{< faq "Do you export" >}}
+{{< faq "Do you ship globally?" >}}

-We do export our products abroad.
+We do ship our products globally.
 Do let us know if you have any product requirements.
 You can have any product delivered to your door without any hassles.

 {{</ faq >}}